semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 **Key considerations for using an area chart:**

 - Use an area chart to present a broader view of data. _For example, line charts are good for tracking population changes over time, but area charts excel at showing the total population volume over a period._
-- Limit the categories to no more than four to maintain clarity; otherwise, consider the [Line](/data-display/line-chart/line-chart) chart for a cleaner data presentation.
+- Stick to no more than four data sets to keep your chart readable.
+If you have more, the [Line](/data-display/line-chart/line-chart) might be a better choice for a clearer view.
 - Ensure the chart is clearly labeled for easy understanding of the axes.
 - For showing data proportions as well as quantities, use a [Stacked area chart](/data-display/stacked-area-chart/stacked-area-chart).